 The Cosmopolitan | 3708 S. Las Vegas Blvd. | (702) 698 – 7000 | Open daily from 9 AM to 1 AM; 2 AM on Fridays & Saturdays

 Milk Bar is another place I love taking my friends when they come to visit.
 They are best known for their unique desserts, especially their cereal-milk-flavored soft serve and Crack Pie.
-If cereal-milk flavor doesn’t sound appealing to you, they also serve gluten & dairy free cookies, lattes & spiked milkshakes.
-If your travel buddy’s celebrating her birthday while you’re here in Vegas, you can surprise her with a cute 6″ Layer Cake in advance!
+If cereal-milk flavor doesn’t sound appealing to you, they also serve gluten & dairy-free cookies, lattes & spiked milkshakes.
+If your travel buddy’s celebrating her birthday while you’re here in Vegas, you can surprise her with a cute 6″ Layer Cake!

 Have a robot make a drink for you at Tipsy Robot